-In September 2015, the Company and its wholly-owned subsidiaries entered into an agreement with Altius Minerals Corporation (ALS, TSX) ("Altius") whereby the parties closed a strategic transaction (the "Transaction") under which Altius has the option to finance future mineral exploration on the Company's Voyageur Lands and Copper Range Lands in the Upper Peninsula of Michigan (the "Properties").
+In September 2015, the Company and its wholly-owned subsidiaries entered into an agreement with Altius Minerals Corporation (ALS, TSX) ("Altius") whereby the parties closed a strategic transaction (the "Transaction") under which Altius has the option to finance future mineral exploration on the Company's Voyageur Lands and Copper Range Lands in the Upper

+Peninsula of Michigan (the "Properties").
 As part of the Transaction, Altius has acquired a 50.1% interest in the Properties, which will revert to the Company if Altius does not fund \$600,000 of exploration expenditures on the Properties before September 29, 2016.
+As of the date of this report, Altius has funded approximately 90% of this amount and its management has indicated their intent to complete the earn-in.
 Following the Year 1 earn-in, Altius will have the right to acquire an additional 19.9% of the Properties by completing \$2.5 million in exploration spending by September 29, 2021, plus the right to acquire an additional 10% of the Properties by completing exploration spending of a further \$5 million, or completing an NI 43-101 compliant pre-feasibility study on a mineral resource on the Properties, before September 29, 2025.
 The Company also granted to Altius a 2% net smelter returns (NSR) royalty on the Voyageur Lands (covering approximately 250 square miles of mineral rights) and assigned to Altius its right to repurchase a 1% NSR held by a third party on the Copper Range Lands, both of which are subject to Altius funding the required Year 1 exploration expenditures.

 The primary exploration targets being pursued on Bitterroot's Voyageur Lands are conduit-hosted, high-grade magmatic nickel-copper-PGM deposits similar to Lundin Mining's Eagle and Eagle East deposits, which are located 65 km NE of the Voyageur Lands.
 The Eagle and Eagle East deposits are part of a type of deposits which also includes the much larger Voisey's Bay deposits in Labrador.
-Mafic intrusions associated with the 1.1 billion year-old Mid-Continent Rift in the Upper Peninsula of Michigan have been widely recognized as having good potential for the discovery of additional deposits of this type.
+Mafic intrusions associated with the earliest magmatism in the 1.1 billion year-old Mid-Continent Rift in the Upper Peninsula of Michigan have been widely recognized as having good potential for the discovery of additional deposits of this type.

 In October 2015, Bitterroot and Altius retained Geotech Ltd. to complete a 4,560 line-kilometre VTEM Plus airborne magnetic and electromagnetic survey.
 In early 2016, analysis of the VTEM Plus data and subsequent Maxwell modelling has resulted in the selection of ten high-priority targets and six secondary targets for follow-up.
-Prospecting around the VTEM Plus targets has resulted in the discovery of a previously unmapped ultramafic intrusion, which enhances the exploration potential of several adjacent, high-priority VTEM Plus targets.

-Bitterroot and Altius are currently seeking sources of funding for follow-up ground geophysics (Time Domain EM) and drilling to test the targets.
+Prospecting around the VTEM Plus targets has resulted in the discovery of a previously unmapped ultramafic intrusion or flow, which enhances the exploration potential of several adjacent, high-priority VTEM Plus targets.
+Bitterroot and Altius are currently seeking sources of funding for follow-up ground geophysics (Time Domain EM and gravity) and drilling to test these targets.